Upper School Curriculum Guide

 COMPUTATIONAL BIOLOGY

 Have you ever wondered how biologists were able to sequence the human genome, create accurate models of the brain, or model biological systems?
 Would you love to better understand how biologists use big data and programming to solve human problems?
 Then, this introductory computer science course is for you!
 Students will be taught the power of pairing computational thinking with answering biological questions.
 Students will learn to use bioinformatic databases and the programming language Python to implement algorithms for solving simple biological problems.
 For example, students will use programming and bioinformatic databases to analyze and compare segments of DNA and biodiversity at Rye Nature Center.
-(1/2 unit; grades 9, 10, 11, 12,)
+(1/2 unit; Grades 9, 10, 11, 12 Note: This course meets Computer Science Requirement)

 ADVANCED COMPUTATIONAL BIOLOGY